OLStefan/Adversarials-1Speech-Recognition/README.md

 The name of the subfolder was the target word for the attack.
 The file names are structured as follows: [first_attack_target]\_[original_word]\_[original_filename].
 The orignal files used for the twice manipulated samples is found in either the `adversarials-alazanot` or the `adversarials-carlini` folder depending on which attack was used in the first attack (indicated by the first attack in the folder name).

-## Calculated Results
+## Evaluate Classifiers

-The script recognizeAttack.py uses the samples to train different calssifiers to identify files which were manipulated.
+The script `evaluateClassifiers` uses the samples to train different calssifiers to identify files which weren't manipulated.

 The script uses different partitions of the samples to train the classifiers.
 Used Partitions are: